ManikantaProdduturi/assignment2-prodduturi/README.md

 ### Code Fencing

-Description: Combinatorics is a branch of mathematics which is about counting – and we will discover many exciting examples of “things” you can count.
+Description: Combinatorics is a branch of mathematics which is about counting – and we will discover many exciting examples of “things” you can count.<br>
 '''
 int fact_pow (int n, int k) {
     int res = 0;